luileito/evtrack/README.md

 ## Usage

+* For regular pages:
   Just add `load.min.js` to your page and configure tracking options.

+* For browser extensions:
+  Add `tracklib.min.js` and `trackui.min.js` (in this order) to your `manifest.json` (or similar) and configure tracking options.

 ### Example 1